mfclarke/mfclarke.github.io/_posts/2015-08-23-nsdictionary-vs-dictionary.md

 Since my last post I've been investigating different ways of accessing data in an NSDictionary in Swift and measuring the performance.

-In that post, I thought that using an if/let chain that casts each nested dictionary individually caused a significant performance hit, and using an optional chain to access a nest value is much faster.
+In that post, I thought that using an if/let chain that casts each nested dictionary individually caused a significant performance hit, and using an optional chain to access a nested value is much faster.
 That's not entirely correct: yes using an optional chain is much faster, but not for the reasons I thought.
 It turns out that it's what was being done inside the if/let chain, and the misuse of bridged classes, that was the culprit.
 Let me explain.

 First of all, I wasn't building the test nested NSDictionary correctly.
 What I should have done was built a nested NSDictionary out of only NSDictionaries, like what happens when you load a plist.
 Instead I mistakenly created an NSDictionary of Swift Dictionaries.
 I thought that since NSDictionary bridges to Dictionary, they're basically the same thing under the hood, just accessed different ways....
 Well, they're not.